opendistro/for-elasticsearch-docs/docs/ism/policies.md

 ]
 ```

-IM checks the conditions every  execution of the policy based on the set interval.
+ISM checks the conditions every  execution of the policy based on the set interval.

 ## Example policy